General Education Committee

 Terms will be staggered.
 Initial members will draw to determine length of initial terms, one, two, or three years.
 Appointed members will serve for a term of three years, excepting initial members who will draw for terms of one, two, or three years.
 The Vice President for Academic Affairs shall appoint one faculty member to the committee.
-Vacancies of elected members will be filled by appointment by the Dean of the School represented by the member.
+Vacancies of elected members will be filled by appointment by the Dean of the College represented by the member.
 Vacancies of appointed members will be filled by the responsible party.

 Officers will be elected at the first meeting of the committee (Chair, Chair-elect, and Secretary).
 In subsequent years, the Chair-elect will move forward to assume the Chair position.
 A new Chair-elect and Secretary will be elected at the first meeting of the committee at the beginning of the academic year.
 The Chair and the Chair-elect shall work closely together to carry out the responsibilities of the committee and to provide a sense of continuity from one year to the next.
 The initial committee membership and officers shall work together to delineate formal lines of responsibility where needed or desired.
 The Chair will have three hours of release time per fall and spring semester.

 Purpose:In accomplishing its purpose, the responsibilities of the General Education Committee shall include but not be limited to:

 The General Education Committee will assume responsibility for general education assessment from the Assessment Committee.
 In order for the General Education Committee to make informed decisions about general education goals, policy, and requirements, the General Education Committee must be directly involved in assessing general education outcomes.
 The General Education Committee should directly determine the types of information it needs to effectively and efficiently carry out its oversight role.

 The General Education Committee should consult with the relevant members of the campus community to improve the assessment and attainment of general education goals.